Here are some of my favorite tips to find the right cruise line, destination, and most of all have the most fun as possible!

 Princess Cruise Line– Classy ships that always receive great guest feedback.
 They are extremely popular for Alaska and are the number one provider there.

 Carnival Cruise Line– Affordable fun!
 They are the fun ships, with 24/7 activities.
 I would only recommend sailing on a newer Carnival Cruise ship.
 I recently sailed on their 3rd newest ship, the Carnival Dream.
 It was a wonderful experience.
 The Magic out of Galveston is also very popular and is only a year old and the new Breeze sails the Caribbean and Mediterranean.
 Here’s a link to when the Carnival cruise line ships were built, so you can make sure you’re on a newer ship. http://cruises.about.com/od/mainstreamcruiselines/a/carnival_ships.htm

 This is only a sampling of cruise lines and ships.
 Get Away Today’s cruise experts can give you even more great tips and recommendations for your next sailing.
 When you’re deciding how long to go, I always say travel as long as you can!
 The benefit of a cruise is you can go for a week, explore multiple destinations and only have to unpack once!

 Cruises are great on your own, but even more fun with a group.
 We recently traveled with all of my in-laws.
 It was great because you can join together for dinner at night (no long decisions about where to eat), but during the day enjoy all kinds of different activities on your own.
 Cruises have as much or as little as you want to do.
 They take all the work out of planning a group vacation.
 If you would like help booking your cruise, our cruise specialists would love to help you.
-Feel free to give them a call Get Away Today at 877.510.2929.
+Feel free to call Get Away Today at 877-510-2929.